hyperledger/besu-docs/docs/Concepts/Pruning.md

 Archive nodes have all of this and they also store the intermediary state of every account and contract for every block since the genesis block.
-With an archive node you can do everything you do with a full node and also access historical state data.
+An archive node can do everything a full node does, and it can access historical state data.

 For Besu on MainNet, Archive nodes require significantly more disk space (approximately 3TB) than full nodes (approximately 750GB).